prime-mcgowan/drum-kit/README.md

 The app consists of two main functions:

 - playSound: When a key is pressed the playSound(e) function is run.
-The correct key and audio is selected by using a querySelector and grading the specific key and audio using an assigned key-code.
+The correct key and audio is selected by using a querySelector and grabbing the specific key and audio using an assigned key-code.
 The sound is also rewound quickly so a user can click the sound in quick succession by adding .currentTime = 0 to audio.
-The 'playing' style is added to the letter box by putting a .classList.add("playing" on key.
+The 'playing' style is added to the letter box by putting a .classList.add("playing") on key.
-- removeTransiition: This function looks for a propertyName that is equal to "transform" but a key is clicked...and the end of the transform time the "playing" styles are removed.
+- removeTransiition: This function looks for a propertyName that is equal to "transform" when a key is clicked...and the end of the transform time the "playing" styles are removed.
 This function is triggered when a key is pressed because an eventListener was attached to each individual key.